2009-2014 Ford F-150: problems, engines, what to look for

 explaining the 5.4L engine noises from a technical view.
 Overall, all three engines can last for up to 300,000 miles with regular maintenance.

-The 3.7L 302-hp 4-valve Ti-VCT (Duratec) V6 (The letter "M" in the 8-th position of the VIN) is probably the best choice if you don't need the extra power.
+The 3.7L 302-hp 4-valve Ti-VCT (Duratec) V6 (The letter "M" in the 8-th position of the VIN) is a good choice if you don't need the extra power.
 It's a long-lasting, simple DOHC engine with a conventional multi-port fuel injection.
 It is used in many Ford/Lincoln/Mazda vehicles.
-In the F-150, the water pump in this engine is built externally.
+Unlike in other applications, in the F-150, the water pump in this engine is built externally, which makes it easier to service.
 It's also the most fuel-efficient engine for the 12-th gen. F-150: the 2011-2014 2WD F-150 with the 3.7L V6 is rated at 17/23 mpg

 (The 8-th digit of the VIN is "T") It's a modern twin-cam V6 engine with a direct injection and two turbochargers (one for each bank).

-It offers plenty of power and torque, but due to its complexity, it is likely to require more repairs in the long run.
+In the long run, the EcoBoost will be more expensive in repairs, but it's a blast to drive.
+It offers plenty of power and torque at lower RPMs compared to the Coyote V8.
 Turbocharged engines in general are more sensitive to a lack of maintenance or the quality of engine oil.
-Spark plugs also need to be replaced more often.
-The timing chain may also need to be replaced at higher mileage.
+Spark plugs will need to be replaced more often.
+The timing chain may also need to be changed at higher mileage.

-is the best all-around choice if you need a V8 power, especially for towing ("F" in the 8-th position of the VIN) It's a solid no-nonsense naturally-aspirated DOHC V8 with a conventional multi-port fuel injection.
+("F" in the 8-th position of the VIN) is the best all-around choice if you need the V8 power.
+It's a solid no-nonsense naturally-aspirated DOHC V8 with a conventional multi-port fuel injection.
+If you can keep it from overheating and do your regular oil changes in time, it will last long, but watch out for coolant leaks.
 The 2011-2014 F150 4WD with the 5.0L V8 is rated at 14/19 mpg

 6.2L 2-valve V8: